-How to boost sales and revenue goals is challenging for most companies.
-Only two out of five sales representatives actually achieve their sales goals, a Qvidian report found.
-This costs companies an average of 3.2% of their potential revenue, Accenture research shows.
-Fortunately, the same research indicates that companies could close this gap with a 5% improvement in sales achieved through better use of technology coupled with better training.
+Only two out of five sales representatives actually achieve their sales goals.
+This costs companies an average of 3.2% of their potential revenue.
+Fortunately, companies can close this gap with a 5% improvement in sales achieved through better use of technology coupled with better training.

 One piece of technology you’re probably under utilizing is your security camera.
 In addition to making your workplace safer, security cameras can help you gather valuable data that you can use to boost your sales.
 Here are three ways security cameras can help you increase your sales revenue: